lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 Overlaps free atom densities and looks for where potential is flat.
 2. What is the log file?
 The log file "log.si" keeps a record of what has been run in the current directory.
+3. What is the Harris-Foulkes energy?
+4.

 <hr style="height:5pt; visibility:hidden;" />
 ### Additional exercises

-Note that the silicon band gap was...

-but you can also use fractional coordinates by including the --wsitex switch.
-For example, try running the command "blm init.si --express --wsitex" and you will see that "xpos" has been added to the first line, this indicates that the coordinates are now in fractional form.
+1. Converting between fractional and cartesian coordinates For example, try running the command "blm init.si --express --wsitex" and you will see that "xpos" has been added to the first line, this indicates that the coordinates are now in fractional form.
+2. k point convergence and silicon band gap

-here we are looking at a simple sp semiconductor and the charge density should be well converged with a 4x4x4 mesh.
-You can either specify three numbers such as "4 4 4" or if you specify just the one number then it is used for each dimension of the mesh.
+Here we are looking at a simple sp semiconductor and the charge density should be well converged with a 4x4x4 mesh.
+You can test this by seeing how properties (such as the total energy or band gap at a specific point) change with increasing k mesh.
+Silicon indirect, experimental value...
+QSGW...